spion/spion.github.com/src/documents/promise-nuggets/05-the-first-relief-when-sync-becomes-async.html.md

 you're still not convinced that there is any benefit to using `.then()` to create new promises.

-I hear you.
+Okay then.
 Lets take things to the next level.

 Using .then(), you can attach the callbacks later if you want.